seanrreid/ccs_curriculim_hub/docs/lessons/dev-fundamentals/setup/index.md

 sidebar_position: 1
 ---

-# Setting Up Your Dev Environment

 ## Overview

-There are five primary tools you'll use during your time at DigitalCrafts:
+There are five primary tools you'll use:

 - The Visual Studio Code text editor
 - The Google Chrome web browser